Hi.

 I can use NVDA remote to remotely control the Windows, which I'm already using on my current server.
 That works no matter what solution I choose.

 What would you recommend and why? is there any solution which I haven't thought about?
-I'm sure there are a ton of solutions which I don't know.
-Thoughts and ideas are very much welcome...
+I'm sure there are a ton of solutions which I don't know. smile Thoughts and ideas are very much welcome... big_smile

 Feel free to contact me privately if you have something in mind.
 If you do so, then please send me a mail instead of using the private message on the forum, since I don't check those very often.